A

 B

-Bahamas, The : Capital - Nassau; Governor General-Arthur Foulkes; Prime Minister - Perry Gladstone Christie
+Capital - Nassau; Governor General-Arthur Foulkes; Prime Minister - Perry Gladstone Christie

 Bahrain : Capital - Manama; King-Hamad bin Isa Al Khalifa; Prime Minister - Khalifa Bin Salman Al Khalifa